Vetal0205/racket_prefix_calculator_project/devlog.md

 When i pass fixed list of tokens:'(Add Mul (Num 2) (Ref 1) Add (Ref 2) (Num 1)).
 I get: (Add (Mul (Num 2) (Ref 1)) (Add (Ref 2) (Num 1))), which indeed corresponds to "2 ∗ $1 + $2 + 1" or "+ * 2$ 1 + $2 1"

+# October 24 3:40 PM

+This is the last session for this project.
+I plan to implement eval-expr function and custom error handling.
+To do the first, i will take output from tokenizer and try to run it, if successfull i will update history, if not raise an error.
+I am stil thinking how hist should look like, whether it should be just results or results alongside history id.
+If i have time, i will also write tests to be run using
+"-t" or "--test" option.